dhis2/training-docs/content/design_for_data_use/lg_dashboards.md

 You can remove these filters by clicking on the “Remove” text next to the filter on the top of the dashboard.

-#### Discuss how descriptions and interpretations are added to the dashboard
+### Review how descriptions and interpretations are added to the dashboard

 Select the chart HIV - HIV Cascade from the HIV National dashboard.
 When we save an item, we are asked for a description.
 This description appears in the panel within each app and can also appear within the dashboard item.
 It is recommended that all outputs have a description attached to them.